 - Changing the locks.
 This may seem like a minor expense compared to all that money you already spent buying your home.
 However, smaller expenses add up faster than we think and are essential to keeping your home secure.

 - Multiple appliance repairs and replacement.
 The kitchen with all appliances is a big selling point when buying your new home.
 But repairs and replacements are inevitable.
 It may come sooner or later.
 However accounting for such emergency costs is crucial in your home buying process as such costs are significant.

 - Cosmetic upgrades.
 Once you buy your dream home, it is normal to customize your space with cosmetic upgrades to your liking.
 It can be in form of window treatments, painting the walls, or refinishing your floors.
 These cosmetic upgrades can turn out to be much more expensive than we assume.
 Therefore, including these costs in a contingency budget is a good idea.

 - Furnishing the new home.
 Unlike the times you rented, this is where you actually want to put in a deeper effort into decorating your home.
 This is not necessarily a cost that you think of including into your budget.
 However, from a bath mat to your dining table, your home decor costs will add up quickly.
 Planning for these is essential.

 Once you get the keys to your new home you begin a whole new chapter in your life.
 The thing to remember is that everything that you dream of in your new home can come slowly and steadily.
-Make sure you include these expenses into your budget and plan ahead.
+Make sure you include these homeowner costs into your budget and plan ahead.
 See if you can DIY a few things and manage the costs.
 Paying off debt can be challenging, but not if you plan your expenses ahead of time.